stevemarple/RTCx/README.md

 clocks.
 The library can autoprobe to find the actual hardware based on I2C address.

+The library also provides equivalents to the Unix `mktime()` and `gmtime_r()` (a reentrant version of `gmtime()`).
+By default the Unix epoch of 1970-01-01 is used.
+An alternative epoch can be defined at compile-time; it must differ from 1970 by an exact multiple of four years.

 ## Supported devices

 *  DS1307 (also DS1337, DS1338)